-When to host a ribbon cutting ceremony with the Chamber:
+When to have a ribbon cutting:

 - Grand Opening, including New Additional Location (within the first 6 months of operation)